No. 9 Utah keeps rolling, rallies past Washington 33-28

 INJURIES

-Washington’s thin wide receiver corps took another hit when promising freshman WR Puka Nacua did not play against the Utes for health reasons.
-Nacua was believed to have been injured during practice this week.
+Washington’s thin wide receiver corps took another hit when promising freshman WR Puka Nacua did not play due to a broken foot suffered in practice.
+Nacua underwent surgery and Petersen said is expected to be out at least four or five weeks.
 The Huskies were also without Chico McClatcher, who was hurt late in their last game.

 UP NEXT